GeokTeng/Projects/Hospitalisation_Cost_Project/README.md

 - There is no overfitting as the differene between train and test R2 score is <5%
 - The models are also not underfitting, in fact, performs well on test set with general R2 score>90% and MAPE <10%, which meet our initial target model metric performance.
 - While all the models appear to have very similar performance (R2 range narrowly between 90-94%), we would like to zoom in a little more to observe differences in performance across the differet approach.
-- Amonge the Elastic Net models, the better performing models have l1_ratio of 0.9: favor L2 Lasso regularisation.
+- Among the Elastic Net models, the better performing models have l1_ratio of 0.9: favor L2 Lasso regularisation.

 `All columns` appear to give better model performance.<br>
 `4-fold` data size appear to give better model performance.<br>